alan-turing-institute/mogp-emulator/docs/methods/proc/ProcUpdateDynamicMeanAndVariance.rst

 .. _ProcUpdateDynamicMeanAndVariance:

-Procedure: recursively update the dynamic emulator mean and variance in the approximation method
+Procedure: Recursively update the dynamic emulator mean and variance in the approximation method
 ================================================================================================

 Description and Background